SanjanaChoudhury1508/SuperW/README.md

 # Women's Wellness Platform

 A modern **multi-module wellness web application** designed to support women through different stages of life.
-The platform provides personalized dashboards and health tools covering menstrual health, pregnancy, mental wellness, safety, and more.
+The platform provides personalized dashboards and health tools covering menstrual health, mental wellness, safety, and more.

-Users can select their **life stage and areas of interest**, and the system dynamically generates a dashboard with relevant wellness modules.
+Users can select their **areas of interest**, and the system dynamically generates a dashboard with relevant wellness modules.

 ---